-- available information sources, including regulatory reporting, ad-hoc reporting agreed with the institution, the institution's internal metrics and reports (e.g. internal audit report, risk management reports, information from the ICAAP), on-site inspection reports and external reports (e.g. the institution's communications to investors, rating agencies).
+- 151. When performing their assessments, competent authorities should use all available information sources, including regulatory reporting, ad-hoc reporting agreed with the institution, the institution's internal metrics and reports (e.g. internal audit report, risk management reports, information from the ICAAP), on-site inspection reports and external reports (e.g. the institution's communications to investors, rating agencies).
 While the assessment is intended to be institution-specific, comparison with peers should be considered to identify potential exposure to risks to capital.
-For such purposes, peers should be defined on a risk-by-risk basis and might differ from those identified for BMA or other analyses. - 133.152.
+For such purposes, peers should be defined on a risk-by-risk basis and might differ from those identified for BMA or other analyses. - 152.
 In the assessment of risks to capital, competent authorities should also evaluate the accuracy and prudency of the calculation of minimum own fund requirements to identify situations where minimum own funds calculations may underestimate the actual level of risk.
-This assessment would inform the determination of additional own funds requirements as provided in Section 7.2.3. - 134.153.
-The outcome of the assessment of each material risk should be reflected in a summary of findings that provides an explanation of the main risk drivers, and a score_risk score, as specified in the following sections. - 131.
-Competent authorities should determine the score predominately through the assessment of the inherent risk, but they should also reflect considerations about risk management and controls, such as the fact that the adequacy of management and controls may increase or in exceptional cases reduce the risk of significant prudential impact (i.e. considerations for inherent risk may under or overestimate the level of risk depending on the adequacy of management and controls).-The assessment of the adequacy of management and controls should be made with reference to the considerations specified in Tables 4 to 7.
+This assessment would inform the determination of additional own funds requirements as provided in Section 7.2.3. - 153.
+The outcome of the assessment of each material risk should be reflected in a summary of findings that provides an explanation of the main risk drivers, and a risk score, as specified in the following sections.